 We therefore undertake to provide a survey and assessment of a broad range of equity criteria that can be incorporated into an optimization model.
-We cover inequality metrics, Rawlsian maximin and leximax criteria, various convex combinations of these, alpha fairness and proportional fairness (the latter also known as the Nash bargaining solution), the Kalai-Smorodinsky bargaining solution, and recently proposed threshold-based criteria for combining utilitarianism with maximin and leximax criteria.
+We cover inequality metrics, Rawlsian maximin and leximax criteria, various convex combinations of these, alpha fairness and proportional fairness (the latter also known as the Nash bargaining solution), the Kalai-Smorodinsky bargaining solution, and recently proposed utility-threshold and equitythreshold criteria for combining utilitarianism with maximin and leximax criteria.
+In particular, we introduce an n-person model for the equity-threshold criterion.
 We also examine statistical fairness metrics that are popular in machine learning, including demographic parity, equalized odds, accuracy parity, and predictive rate parity.
 We present what appears to be the best practical approach to formulating each criterion in a linear, nonlinear, or mixed integer programming model.
 We analyze some mathematical properties of the various formulations, present new results in several cases, and indicate some of the strengths and weaknesses of each.
 We place particular emphasis on models that combine efficiency and equity criteria, because both are important in most practical applications.

 To our knowledge, there is no existing survey of this kind.
-Karsu and Morton (2015) discuss several models in their excellent survey of inequalityaverse optimization, along with applications and some underlying mathematical theory.
-Ogryczak et al. (2014) survey fairness criteria that have been used in communication networks and location models, with a discussion of their properties and relationship with leximax criteria.
+Karsu and Morton (2015) discuss several models in their excellent survey of inequality-averse optimization, along with applications and some underlying mathematical theory.
+Ogryczak et al (2014) survey fairness criteria that have been used in communication networks and location models, with a discussion of their properties and relationship with leximax criteria.
 Our contribution differs from these in that it aims for broad coverage of equity concepts while providing a practical guide for the analyst who wishes to incorporate equity concerns into an optimization model of a given application.
 It accordingly includes a focus on how to formulate the various criteria for efficient solution by mathematical programming software.
 It also covers equity formulations developed since the earlier surveys, as well as fairness measures from machine learning.
 Finally, it provides some references to relevant philosophical and ethical literature, although we make no attempt here to resolve underlying philosophical issues.

 We begin below by stating a generic optimization problem that provides a framework for the discussion to follow.
 In particular, we suppose that each equity criterion we consider is encapsulated in a social welfare function (SWF) that serves as the objective function of the optimization model.
 We next describe two properties that are possessed by some of the SWFs and that are helpful for understanding the nature of the equity concepts they represent.
 These are the well-known Pigou-Dalton condition and a lesser known, slightly weaker Chateauneuf-Moyes condition that is arguably better suited to assess equity criteria.
 We determine which SWFs satisfy one or both of these conditions, resulting in several new theorems that are proved in the Appendix.
-The equity criteria we study are summarized in Tables 1-3, which indicate the section of the paper that deals with each.
+The equity criteria we study (aside from the convex combinations in Section 6) are summarized in Tables 1-3, which indicate the section of the paper that deals with each.
 The concluding section of the paper draws on the foregoing discussion to suggest some general guidelines for selecting an equity criterion for a given application.